 What are some of your thoughts about being a stay-at-home mom?
 I would love to hear about them.
-Please feel free to share your own experiences or ask your questions or concerns in our FORUM section.
+Please feel free to share your own experiences or ask your questions or concerns below.
 I will be happy to help you!

 Being a stay-at-home mom is a FULL-TIME commitment.
 It requires 100% of your time on a daily basis, especially if you decide to cater to your kids outside of daycare.
 It’s not an easy role to take on by any means necessary, however, it is absolutely an important one.

 Being a stay-at-home mom is a selfless commitment to be there for your family mentally, emotionally, and physically.

 It requires you to also be committed not only for the short term but for a long time depending on the stage and age of your growing kids.
 It’s a sacrifice to be able to do that and also to be able to be confident in your decision to take on that role.

 Not everyone is ready or even equipped to take on this challenge.
 It could be for any reason that a person cannot assume this responsibility.
 However for whatever reason that you choose to take this responsibility on, be confident in your decision, and don’t regret it one bit.
 There should absolutely be no regret whatsoever if you truly desire to take on this role.

 Confidence as a stay-at-home mom is definitely going to be your biggest fan.
 Don’t ever let anyone take that away from you.

 The reason why I say confidence is going to be your biggest fan is that everyone will have an opinion about your choice to leave your career, and you’re going to have to be strong and confident enough to say, “I did the right thing for my family.”
 Be ok with that!